Flappy Jacob Prototype

 The feather and weight offer a challenging experience the way they are designed.
 Sometimes a weight is extremely helpful when you need to drop fast to avoid knocking into the walls.
 The feather can be beneficial when you need to float or glide through the walls.

 However, if you get one of these powerups at the wrong time, there is a chance you’ll die.
 It does create some momentum in the game play but many times it equals death for the player.

 The shield is designed help the player along no matter what the situation is, allowing the player to destory walls.

 While these are some decent designs for the game’s mechanics, these powerups still need work.
 Instead of these powerups appearing randomly based on set percentages, we could design the powerups to be collected and the player can use them when they want to.
 This design is different but allows the player to make a decision instead of accepting what happens randomly.

-Pixel perfect collision detection has its place but most of the time, it doesn’t give the player freedom to mess up and make mistakes.
+Pixel perfect collision detection has its place.
+In this game, we’re not interested in that.
+Collision that is extrmely tight doesn’t give the player freedom to mess up and make mistakes.
 Perfect collision doesn’t allow the player to experiment with different moves.
 It all has to be the same jump, same move, and distance.

 A design that may play out in your mind perfectly may not work at all.
-There are so many things your subconscious fills in so when you get to see your design take life, it will likely never match the idea you had originally.
+There are so many things your subconscious fills in so when you get to see your creation take flight, it will likely never match the idea you had originally.